seanrcollings/arc/docs/converters.md

     - [Float Converion](#float-converion)
   - [Custom Converters](#custom-converters)

 Typically, you don't want numbers, booleans, lists, represented as just strings.
-Arc provides type conversions that will convert the input to your desired type before passing it on to the command's function.
-If you've used Flask before, it's URL converters work in essentially the same way
+Arc provides type conversions that will convert the input to your desired type before passing it on to the script.
+If you've used Flask before, it's URL converters way in essentially the same way
 If no converter is specified, the StringConverter is used by default

 ## Builtin Converters